Knotis/knotisapi-js/docs/source/basics.rst

 There are two optional parameters that can be passed into retrieve:

 * *id*: this is the identifier (usually a GUID) of the specific resource you want to retrieve. if no id is passed then a paginated list of available resource instances will be returned in the response.
-* *data*: this is a Javascript object containing parameters that will be added to the query string.
+* *data*: this is a JavaScript object containing parameters that will be added to the query string.

 .. code-block:: js
     :linenos: